-Folders require users to have View access level to see it, and the Manage Access, Edit level to make permanent changes to its content.
+Folders require users to have View access level to see them, and the Manage Access, Edit level to make permanent changes to their content.
 Centricity admins can grant permission to other users to organize their personal folders or other shared folders.

 Viewing and managing access for folders

 Which users are able to view or make changes to folders is determined by the access level granted to that user by the organization’s admin.

 There are two access levels for users or groups for Centricity folders:

 Manage Access, Edit: Users can do everything that View users can, plus make changes to folders:

 To view current access levels for a folder, navigate to the folder and click the gear icon.
 Choose the Manage Access option.
 If you are not allowed to change access levels, Centricity will display the access levels as a simple count of how many users are in each access tier.

 Managing access levels for folders